AbhishekBiswas12/water-quality-prediction/README.md

 Current MLP baseline: 68.60% accuracy and 0.6402 macro F1.

-Built as a practical exercise in ML experimentation and model evaluation.
+Built as a practice exercise in ML experimentation and model evaluation.